zeee1only/fpdf2/docs/TextStyling.md

 Character spacing works best for formatting single line text created by any method, or for highlighting individual words included in a block of text with `.write()`.

 **Limitations**: Spacing will only be changed *within* a sequence of characters that `fpdf2` adds to the PDF in one go.
-This means that there will be no extra distance _eg._ between text parts that are placed successivly with `write()`.
+This means that there will be no extra distance _eg._ between text parts that are placed successively with `write()`.
 Also, if you apply different font styles using the Markdown functionality of `.cell()` and `.multi_cell()` or by using `html_write()`, then any parts given different styles will have the original distance between them.
-This is so because `fpdf2` has to add each styled fragment to the PDF file seperately.
+This is so because `fpdf2` has to add each styled fragment to the PDF file separately.

 The example shows the same text justified to the same width, with char_spacing values of 0 and 10 (font size 8 pt).
 ```python